RAF Eastcote: Redevelopment

 The 19 acre site was the first to be sold as part of the Ministry of Defence's Project MoDEL (Ministry of Defence Estates London), a programme to reduce the number of military sites in the Greater London area.
 George Wimpey purchased the site in 2007, planning to build 385 new homes.
 The entire site was cleared in 2008 and building commenced.

 George Wimpey became Taylor Wimpey through a corporate merger and submitted an application in 2010 to build a further 15 homes on the site.
 A report by the London Borough of Hillingdon's planning department rejected the proposal in December that year on the grounds that the site was already overdeveloped.
 Local residents had raised this concern in November that year, which the leader of the council explained was out of the council's control due to planning laws.

-As of May 2011 the new development has not been completed entirely, although residents began to move into the first of the newly built houses in December 2009.
-The development has been named "Pembroke Park" in recognition of the heritage of the site; roads and the play area also received names related to the wartime codebreaking that went on there.
+The development was named "Pembroke Park" in recognition of the heritage of the site; roads and the play area also received names related to the wartime codebreaking that went on there.